 Membership dues are annual and billed twice a year.
 They are based on the club membership reports entered as of June 30 and December 31.

-New member dues begin the first of the month in which the person becomes a member.
+New member dues are billed the first of the month in which the person becomes a member.
 The total amount billed for a new member will appear on the monthly club statement along with the member's name, number and join dates.
 The total amount includes:

-- Entrance fee established by International Board of Directors - Prorated dues in accordance with months remaining in billing period - Convention fund - LION Magazine fee
+- Entrance fee established by International Board of Directors - Prorated dues in accordance with months remaining in billing period